vadimus19/fast-car-fix-bot/README.md

 ## Security

-Do not commit sensitive credentials such as bot tokens to the repository.
+Sensitive data must not be stored in the repository.

 Use environment variables: